-Jill McLennan is an active artist and art teacher in the urban environment of Oakland.
-She has a MA in Arts Education with formal training in painting, drawing, and printmaking, and has taught art to diverse populations for 15 years.
+Jill is an active artist and art teacher in the Oakland community.
+She has a M.A. in Arts Education with formal training in painting, drawing, and printmaking, and has taught art to diverse populations for 15 years.
 She designed JMAC to help facilitate her expertise in the art world and to guide students in developing their creative voice.
-JMAC is unique because of Jill’s creative talent and empathy for urban youth.
+JMAC is unique because of Jill’s creative talent and empathy for young people.

 Michelle has been an artist and an art lover ever since she could remember.
 She learned how fundamental and crucial art has been in her development from childhood to adulthood; and in the many ways in which art can be a method of self discovery for a child, adult and all the ways in between.
 She is currently studying Graphic Design at Berkeley City College.

 Bio coming soon.

 Tammy Artis is a prolific artist, muralist and illustrator who strives to inspire hope and works to bring art to communities that are typically underserved in Arts Programs.
 Tammy‘s deeply held inner values for honoring people, the environment, and social justice serve to inspire creativity and collaboration.
 She has a particular passion to uplift and empower young people.
 She understands the power that art taught by an encouraging teacher has to ignite enthusiasm, and uplift the spirit, that the child’s ability to create something uniquely their own, can help them express emotions they may be unable to articulate.